Great North Walk: History

 The Great North Walk was initiated by Gary McDougall and Leigh Shearer-Heriot.
 They both planned and marked the original route from Sydney to Newcastle, with access to many linking tracks.
 Today's Great North Walk is quite true to the original trail.
 There have been books written about the walk.

 The original name for the Great North Walk was the 'Sydney to Hunter Project'.
-The name 'the Great North Walk' was derived from the first road from the Hunter Valley to Sydney, called the 'Great North Road'.

-The track began construction in 1987 and was completed less than a year later in early 1988, in time for the Australian Bicentennial celebrations.
+The name 'the Great North Walk' was derived from the first road from the Hunter Valley to Sydney, called the Great North Road.
+Construction began in 1987 and was completed less than a year later in early 1988, in time for the Australian Bicentennial celebrations.
 Workers from several countries including China, Thailand and Vietnam were hired by the NSW State Government to complete the track by 1988.
 A small amount of local controversy followed as the labourers won the contract to construct the track over a local landscaping and environmental business.
 Claim was made that the contract was only won because it cost as much as three times less than the local bid.

 The company, Ning-Pow Australia, who were responsible for providing the labourers for the project, were heavily scrutinised for slow construction and poor treatment of their workers.
 The track was eventually finished but was of poor quality.
-Following the bicentennial year, the NSW State Government handed over maintenance responsibility to each sections respective land owners, mainly NSW National Parks and Wildlife Service and State Forests.
+Following the bicentennial year, the NSW State Government handed over maintenance responsibility to each sections respective land owners, mainly NSW NSW National Parks & Wildlife Service and State Forests.
 Under new responsibility, the track was upgraded to a higher quality.
 In several places the track had to be re-constructed taking completely different routes, because the original had been so terribly built.
 Eventually, the track was completed to a good standard and remains well maintained in most places.